dogus-utoopia/icarus-laboratory/README.md

 This repository follows the same licensing terms as the associated Zenodo records.
 See the corresponding DOI pages for license details

+## Licensing Note
+For clarification regarding licensing of prior ICARUS materials, see LICENSE_CLARIFICATION.txt in this repository.